 Best time to visit: January – early September

-- The most widely known beach holiday destination in Vietnam.
+- The most widely known family beach holiday destination in Vietnam.

 - A paradise for beach, island and boat tour lovers.
 You’ll spend most of your time relaxing or exploring the coastal region.

 - Plenty of family-friendly hotels for every budget.

 - Nha Trang is excellent for a beach holiday but doesn’t have a great deal to offer in terms of local culture and traditional Vietnam.